serhatakti/only-jsx/README.md

 ## Acknowledgements

 This project was inspired by the article by Arnaud Dostes on [Medium](https://adostes.medium.com/you-dont-need-react-to-use-jsx-b78dd2a95c27), which emphasizes the usage of JSX without relying on React.
+Blog theme from Bootstrap sample themes was used.

 ## Contributions